 3. Working – AMOLED vs OLED

-The OLED devices are simple solid-state devices consisting of a thin layer of organic compounds in an emissive electroluminescent layer where the electricity generates.
+OLED devices are simple solid-state devices consisting of a thin layer of organic compounds in an emissive electroluminescent layer where electricity is generated.

 These organic compounds are present between the protective layers of glass or plastic.
 Comparatively, AMOLED comprises an active matrix of OLED pixels along with an additional layer of TFTs.
 This extra layer is responsible for controlling the current flow in each pixel.